 Undergraduates may be considered for the Watts and Betsy Carr Awards, Mary and Watts Hill Jr. Awards, and Robert Alonzo Winston Scholarships.

-Curriculum faculty and staff occupy offices and laboratories in Venable Hall (third floor), Whitehead Hall (third floor), Computational and Visualization Laboratory (sixth floor Bank of America Building), and the facilities at our field sites in Manteo, Morehead City, and Highlands, NC.
+Curriculum faculty and staff occupy offices and laboratories in Venable Hall (third floor), Whitehead Hall (third floor), and the facilities at field sites in Manteo, Morehead City, and Highlands, NC.

 Graduate School and Career Opportunities